edHelper.com

 By Sharon Fabian

 2 Elections in the United States have been that way almost since the beginning.
 George Washington didn't really have any competition; he was elected unanimously.
 However, by the time Washington was ready to step down, a contest was lining up between two sides.
-Both sides wanted one of their people to be president.
+Both sides wanted one of its people to be president.

 3 In 1796, the two sides were the Federalists and the Democratic-Republicans.
 Each side chose two candidates for president, since the members of the Electoral College would each vote for two people.
 Whoever won the most votes would be the new president.
-Whoever came in second would be the new vice-president.
+Whoever came in second would be the new vice president.

 Paragraphs 4 to 9: